Learn to work effectively with children, adults and a wide range of social problems

 Our MA Social Work course is located on the historic Bishop Otter campus in Chichester, which has a variety of facilities to allow you to get the best out of your time at university.

 Subject specific librarians

 Gain vital experience within the social work sector

 We have developed strong working relationships with local authorities across the south of England where you will gain the opportunity to gain first-hand experience of working within the social work profession.

-You will have the opportunity to carry out key social work roles within practice placements totalling 170 days.
+At Chichester, you will have the opportunity to carry out key social work roles within practice placements totalling 170 days.

 For the first (70-day) placement in your second year, you could gain experience in organisations such as West Sussex and Hampshire County Councils, Homestart, Stonepillow, Aldingbourne Trust, Barnardos and Citizens Advice.

 We also have opportunities in schools who have units for pupils with additional needs.
 These include Front Lawn Primary and Felpham Community College.

 There are similar opportunities in hospital teams and other support organisations such as Motiv8, My Sister House, Cornerhouse Mental Health Resource Centre and Change, Grow, Live.

 The second (100-day) placement in your third year include local authorities like West Sussex and Hampshire County Council within teams such as family support and protection, looked after children, fostering, disabilities, older persons, youth offending, children’s asylum, and mental health.